Is gamma-ray burst polarization from photosphere emission?: The apparently positive correlation of the low-energy spectral index and the polarization degree

 and weakly depends on the $\theta _{v}$ (see Figure 6 in \citealt{Lund2013} and Figure 3 (e) in \citealt{Meng2019}).
 This equation tells that, with larger p value, the higher $\alpha$ is obtained.
 So, a positive correlation between the $\alpha$ and the polarization degree is predicted theoretically.

-To further test this, in Figure \ref{fig:alpha_PD}(a), we plot the theoretical distribution of the $\alpha$ and the polarization degree for three different $\theta _{v}$ ($\theta _{v}$=0.01, 0.015, 0.02; $\Gamma \cdot \theta_{c,\Gamma}=1$ is adopted).
-Obviously, the observed correlation can be explained quite well, especially with $\theta _{v}$=0.015.
+To further test this, in Figure \ref{fig:alpha_PD}(a), we plot the theoretical distribution of the $\alpha$ and the polarization degree for $\theta _{v}=$ 0.015 (see the other adopted parameters and the parameter dependence for PD in Figure \ref{fig:alpha_PD}(b), $\Gamma \cdot \theta_{c,\Gamma}=1$).
+Obviously, the observed correlation of POLAR and the slope of the AstroSAT sample can be explained.
+The GRB 170127C in POLAR may have larger $\theta_{c,\Gamma}$, thus possessing larger $\alpha$ of 0.25 and smaller polarization degree (see Figure \ref{fig:theta_c} (a), maybe two to three times smaller).